drcode/webfui/README.md

 :dependencies [[webfui "0.2.1"]]
 ```

-Your application needs to be a ClojureScript application, and I recommend you use the [lein-cljsbuild plugin](https://github.com/emezeske/lein-cljsbuild) plugin for leiningen to build it.
+Your application needs to be a ClojureScript application, and I recommend you use the [lein-cljsbuild plugin](https://github.com/emezeske/lein-cljsbuild) for leiningen to build it.

 ## Compiling the Examples

 In the webfui-examples directory you'll see examples of webfui in action.
-Just run "lein deps;lein cljsbuild once;lein run" and fire up your Safari, Chrome, or iOS browser to "localhost:8080".
+Just run `lein deps;lein cljsbuild once;lein run` and fire up your Safari, Chrome, or iOS browser to "localhost:8080".

 ## A Simple WebFUI App